 At this level, prospects usually need extra support and persuasion to close the deal.
 Therefore, software sales are often managed by sales executives (sometimes account executives) who know the product inside and out (especially with technical products).

 Software sales usually happen in one of three ways: self-service, transactional or enterprise sales.
+Here’s how each works:

-When a customer completes the sale by themselves, they’re following the self-service model.
-They pick a product or plan that suits them, pay for it using the payment platform, and onboard themselves using knowledge bases, tutorials and product documentation.
+Self-service model | When a customer completes the sale on their own, they’re following the self-service model.
+They pick a product or plan that suits them, pay for it using the payment platform and onboard themselves using knowledge bases, tutorials and product documentation. |

-When a prospect self-selects a tool but still requires some help from sales or customer support with implementation and onboarding, it’s called transactional sales.
-This type of sale usually happens when products have a higher price point or can’t be used straight out of the box.
+Transactional sales model | When a prospect self-selects a tool but still requires some help from sales or customer support with implementation and onboarding, it’s called transactional sales.
+This type of sale usually happens when products have a higher price point or can’t be used straight out of the box. |

-Enterprise sales requires a more hands-on approach for the sale and organization-wide adoption to be successful.
-The company buying the product will need more training and help integrating it into their existing tech stack.
+Enterprise sales model | Enterprise sales requires a more hands-on approach for the sale and organization-wide adoption to be successful.
+The company buying the product will need more training and help in integrating it into their existing tech stack. |

-As Gartner highlights, the enterprise sales process involves several steps like live demos, ROI calculations, vendor onboarding and customized deal structure before a contract is signed.
+As Gartner highlights, the enterprise sales process involves several steps, like live demos, ROI calculations, vendor onboarding and customized deal structure, before a contract is signed.

 This complexity sets enterprise sales deals apart from the rest, but it’s also what makes them the most profitable.